thanhthusongnguyen/507finalproj/README.md

 ## Limitations and Caveats
 As the data is constantly being updated (pets get adopted and added to their databases daily), you might have some difficultly running a new search and creating and populating a database.
 Because of the complicated nature of the how I structured my database tables (with MANY foreign keys referecing a plethora of other tables), incomplete shelter records have thrown a HUGE dent into the functionality of my program as they won't correctly add themselves to my database.

 Additionally, with the way the data and program is structures and the way the API method od set up, I can't simply find the shelters that have adoptable dogs and so there is some discrepancy between the list of shelters records and shelter references in the dog records database.
-I would highly recommend trying out the program with my cache downloaded as I have yet to create a solution to meet every unique bug and situation that I encountered.
 It's a work in progress and I am still learning.

 Thank you for your time.